wbieniec/controlled-plag-check/README.md

 ## Tools in detail
 The program measures the similarity of files with Python code using a selected text algorithm.
 Each test is represented with a directory with files.

 Each pair of two files is examined, except that you can mark a group of file names that must be included in the test.
+For example, if the file collection is {A, B, C, D, E} and the group of required files is {B, E}, then the set of considered file pairs is: {BA, BC, BD, BE, EA, EC, ED}.
+Note all our algorithms are symmetrical, hence if, e.g., the pair BC is selected, then it makes no sense to repeat the test for the pair CB.

-The parameters of the test or tests are defined in the configuration file (see example [config.json] ).
+The parameters of the test or tests are defined in the configuration file (see example [config.json]).

 These include:

-   - name of the test(s) and directory with source files (you may provide some exclusions in filenames)
+   - name of the test(s) and directory with source files (you may provide some exclusions in filenames),
-   - used parsers
+   - used parsers,
    - used similarity measures with parameters.

 # preprocess.py and main.py
 The program is executed in two phases.

-The purpose of [preprocess.py] is reading and parsing files for pairwise similarity check.
+1. The purpose of [preprocess.py] is reading and parsing files for pairwise similarity check.
 For each test the script generates *.dict file containing preprocessed files.

 Exemplary use: